Noeliel/nsGBE/README.md

 Support for Game Boy Color games is planned but has not been implemented thus far.
 Development generally favors compatibility over accuracy and performance.

+## Give it a try

+You can find browser-based versions of nsGBE hosted on GitHub Pages.
+[WebAssembly variant](https://noeliel.github.io/nsGBE/wasm) (better performance but requires your browser to support WebAssembly.)
+[JavaScript variant](https://noeliel.github.io/nsGBE/js) (better browser compatibility but worse performance.)

+Please note that you will have to supply your own ROM files.
+Also, this application runs entirely on your local machine in your browser, so no files are uploaded to any server at any point in time.

-## Building
+## Building (native)

 Currently, the project provides gui implementations based on GTK+ 3.0 (Cairo) and SDL2 targeting Linux.
-Windows and macOS are not officially supported, but the SDL2 flavor should work on those with some minor reconfiguration.
+Windows and macOS are not officially supported, but the SDL2 flavor should work on those with some reconfiguration.

 Run `$ ./configure-gtkplus` to generate build files for GTK+ using CMake.
 Alternatively, run `$ ./configure-sdl2` to generate build files for SDL2.